seed-labs/seed-emulator/benchmarks/docs/BENCHMARK_GENERATOR_AGENT.md

 The first four templates target `B00_mini_internet` and are selected by default.
-The random-complex template targets the existing 100+ container topology and must be selected explicitly with `--topology RANDOM_COMPLEX_INTERNET`.
+The random-complex template targets the existing 100+ container topology.
+It applies a scoped OUTPUT ACL to deterministic live IX peers and varies the peer plus ICMP payload size; it must be selected explicitly with `--topology RANDOM_COMPLEX_INTERNET`.
 New templates must add parameter validation, deterministic planning, independent verification, cleanup, repair scope, and regression tests before they become selectable.